Site of Uribeño.

 In more recent times, Zapata County has played a role in immigration and border enforcement.
 As a border county, it has faced challenges related to drug trafficking and illegal immigration.
 The community has worked with local, state, and federal agencies to address these issues and maintain the safety and well-being of its residents.
 Today, Zapata County remains a vibrant community with a blend of Mexican and American cultures, attractive landscapes, and a close connection to its historical roots.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Zapata County, Texas.
+This timeline provides a condensed summary of the historical journey of Zapata County, Texas.